VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 # First Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/vohOa6oPDks?si=8L0LxwEzok91vPmi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/p8tFRpc52To?si=-ktnJg8QgnNMPHI5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project is Raspberry Pi object detection through machine learning.
-My first milestone involved building the hardware and installing, Venv, Tensorflow 2, Rpi vision, and some python modules onto the raspberry pi.
+My first milestone involved building the hardware.
 The camera module will take a picture and run it through the tensorflow lite python interpreter and that will return what it thinks it sees:
 - Materials: Computer, Raspberry Pi 4 (64 bit), Web Cam, Adafruit Braincraft HAT.
-- Things that were challenging were installing packages and running the object detection in terminal.
-The solution was to establish a virtual environment for storing your libraries before installing packages.
-By doing this, you may use your installed libraries without worrying about dependency problems.
+- While building my hardware I accidentally touched the input and output pins which caused the raspberry pi to short circuit and I had to wait for claudia to order a new Raspberry pi, which made building the hardware a little difficult.
-- Going further, I plan to refine the object detection, and actually get to start coding, as up until now i've used a cloned github code.
+- Going further, I plan to start work on the first camera test, and getting the display to show what the camera is seeing.

 <!---# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.